( Things narcissistic mothers say)

 “How can you be sure that’s what she meant?
 Couldn’t any one of these statements taken at face value reflect a genuine misunderstanding?”

-In a loving, trusting relationship that has momentarily gone sideways- people make mistakes.
+ABSOLUTELY.
+People make mistakes in a loving, trusting relationship that has momentarily gone sideways.
 Good, well-meaning people

 - Say snarky things

 - Are tone-deaf at times

 - Can be genuinely surprised that they have upset someone they love

 Who doesn’t make a relational misstep now and then?

 So what’s the difference between an honest miscommunication and one designed to hurt?